RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Rebased on 3.0.0.4.264 (from the RT-N53 GPL).
    - NEW: Traffic monitoring per IP added to the Traffic Monitor section.
           Based on the Tomato IPTraffic implementation by Teaman.
-   - NEW: Option to disable the Netfilter SIP helper (under Firewall), allows people to manually forward port 5060 to their own SIP server
+   - NEW: Option to disable the Netfilter SIP helper (Firewall page), allows people to manually forward port 5060 to their own SIP server
+   - NEW: Option to enable/disable logging DHCP client queries (LAN->DHCP page)
    - FIXED: Tabs would disappear while on the Monthly traffic page.
    - FIXED: Really fixed Firefox issue (the fix wasn't merged in release 260.21).
    - FIXED: Router crash if the list of MAC filters + their names got too long.
    - FIXED: OpenVPN webui: TLS Reneg and Connection Retry wouldn't let you enter -1 as value.
+   - FIXED: Layout issues on the DHCP page (one in Asus code, another in Merlin code)
+   - CHANGED: System log starts at the bottom (backported from GPL 314)

 3.0.0.4.260.21: